 Those familiar with EU data protection regulation will be aware that the Article 29 Working Party (A29WP), whose members include representatives from each EU Member State's regulatory authority, regularly issue important opinion papers on key data protection issues.

 In the run up to application of the GDPR commencing on 25th May 2018, the A29WP will publish hugely significant opinions and guidance which will, to a large extent, shape interpretation of the GDPR.
 The GDPR will then replace the A29WP with the 'European Data Protection Board' (EDPB), which is set to play a very significant role in data protection compliance as a body central to the formation of guidance, approval of codes of practice and certification schemes and, crucially, as the appellant board for GDPR disputes.
 Like the A29WP, the EDPB will be comprised of regulators from each EU Member State (among others).

-In relation to both the A29WP opinions and EDPB activities, the ICO's voice would appear to be increasingly redundant in the aftermath of the Brexit vote.
-In relation to the EDPB, unless an exception can be negotiated (and is that really feasible?) it seems that the often comparitively liberal voice of the ICO will lose its seat at the top regulatory table once the UK exits the EU.
+In relation to both the A29WP opinions and EDPB activities, the ICO's voice would appear to be increasingly redundant in the aftermath of the Brexit vote and triggering of Article 50.
+In relation to the EDPB, unless an exception can be negotiated (and is that really feasible?) it seems that the often comparatively liberal voice of the ICO will lose its seat at the top regulatory table once the UK exits the EU.

 The large number of UK businesses which are likely to fall under the jurisdiction of the GDPR could find themselves in the position of being subject to guidance and/or being judged by a body which does not include their own national regulatory body.